Home » The Honor System

-These three factors are ranked on a scale of low, medium low, medium, medium high, or high.
+These three factors are ranked on a scale of low, medium, or high.

 3. A small panel may assign a penalty no greater than failure in the course and suspension for one semester.
 Each penalty requires a unanimous vote of the small panel.

-4. If, at the discretion of the chair, mitigating circumstances exist with regard to the commission of the violation in question, then the chair may introduce those circumstances to be considered in the discussion of penalty.
+4. If, at the discretion of the Honor Council president, mitigating circumstances exist with regard to the commission of the violation in question, then the president may introduce those circumstances to be considered in the discussion of penalty.
 Such circumstances may not relate to the possible ramifications of the panel’s decision.

 5. Expulsion must be approved by a vote of at least five of the six panel members.
 (Note that for a third offense, a vote of guilty by five of the six panelists imposes a penalty of expulsion, automatically.)
 All other penalties require only a simple majority vote of the six members.

 6. Decision.
 The accused, student adviser, and investigators are brought back into the hearing room for presentation of the Honor Council’s decision.
 After stating the decision, the president (and others) may talk with the accused.
 At this time it should also be explained to the accused that he or she has the right of appeal.

 [ Back to Top ]